-- Should a downgrade from M go to S or I? - S: if data is likely to be reused (before it is written to by another processor) - □ I: if data is likely to be not reused (before it is written to by another) - Cache-to-cache transfer - On a BusRd, should data come from another cache or memory? - Another cache - May be faster, if memory is slow or highly contended - Memory - Simpler: no need to wait to see if another cache has the data first - Less contention at the other caches - Requires writeback on M downgrade - Writeback on Modified->Shared: necessary? - One possibility: Owner(O) state (MOESI protocol) - One cache owns the latest data (memory is not updated) - Memory writeback happens when all caches evict copies
+- Should a downgrade from M go to S or I? - S: if data is likely to be reused (before it is written to by another processor) - I: if data is likely to be not reused (before it is written to by another) - Cache-to-cache transfers? - On a BusRd, should data come from another cache or memory? - Another cache - May be faster, if memory is slow or highly contended - Memory - Simpler: no need to wait to see if another cache has the data first - Less contention at the other caches - Requires writeback on M downgrade - Writeback on Modified->Shared needed since Shared state is Clean - Can we avoid this writeback to memory? - One possibility: Owner (O) state (MOESI protocol) - One cache owns the latest data (memory is not updated) - Memory writeback happens when all caches evict copies